 Nampeyo’s genius was more in the design than in the forming of her pots, so the painting of her pots (generally) carries the most weight in my evaluation.

-As detailed in the discussion in Appendix C, there are six defining characteristics of Nampeyo’s mature painting style:
+As detailed in the discussion in Appendix B, I have defined six characteristics of Nampeyo’s mature painting style: